 Let's look at two similar career options that might interest you.

 Insurance Sales Agents

 Insurance sales agents sell casualty, health, life and long-term care insurance policies to businesses and consumers.
-All agents must have a state license, and prerequisites typically include a high school diploma and a passing score on an industry exam.
+All agents must have state licensure, and prerequisites typically include a high school diploma and a passing score on an industry exam.
 Completion of a bachelor's degree program, along with courses in business, economics, finance and public speaking, may be helpful.
-The BLS reports that job opportunities from 2012-2022 are projected to increase by 10%, or as fast as average, for insurance sales agents, who earned median annual salaries of $48,150 in May 2012 (www.bls.gov).

 Real Estate Brokers and Sales Agents

 Real estate brokers and sales agents show and help potential buyers and tenants purchase or rent commercial or residential properties.
-All agents and brokers must be at least 18 years old and have a state license.
+Agents and brokers must be at least 18 years old and have a state license.
 Requirements include a high school diploma, coursework in real estate and a passing score on an industry exam.
-Agents and brokers earned median salaries of $41,990 in May 2012 and can look forward to an 11%, or fast as average, growth in jobs from 2012-2022, as reported by the BLS (www.bls.gov).

 Brokers, who are licensed to work on their own, earned a mean annual salary of $78,940 in May 2018, while sales agents, who are required to work with a broker, made a mean annual salary of $61,720.
 Job growth for these professionals was expected to be slower than average, with the BLS projecting a 7% increase from 2018-2028.